TCitH- and VOLEitH-based Signatures from Restricted Decoding: Modeling Restricted Decoding Problems

-\paragraph{CROSS restriction.} The signature scheme \CROSS~\cite{NISTPQC-ADD-R2:CROSS24} uses the restriction $\eset=\{2^i \mid i \in [7] \}$ within $\F$ of size $\fieldsize=127$.
+\paragraph{CROSS restriction} The signature scheme \CROSS~\cite{NISTPQC-ADD-R2:CROSS24} uses the restriction $\eset=\{2^i \mid i \in [7] \}$ within $\F$ of size $\fieldsize=127$.
 We are going to refer to this setting as \CrossSDP, the concrete hardness of which is analyzed in detail in~\cite{cross:secguide} and confirmed in~\cite{beullens2024security}.
 For instance, the parameters $\nC=127$ and $\kC=76$ provide a suitable choice for NIST security category 1.

-\paragraph{Ternary decoding with full weight.} The signature scheme \WAVE~\cite{AC:DebSenTil19,NISTPQC-ADD-R1:WAVE23} relies on the ternary syndrome decoding with high weight.
+\paragraph{Ternary decoding with full weight} The signature scheme \WAVE~\cite{AC:DebSenTil19,NISTPQC-ADD-R1:WAVE23} relies on the ternary syndrome decoding with high weight.
 For state-of-the-art solvers~\cite{SAC:BCDL19}, parameterizing the problem such that the error is full-weight and unique, maximizes the concrete hardness (a setting in which \WAVE cannot sign successfully).
 This corresponds to \RSDP with $\eset = \{1,2\}$ and $\fieldsize = 3$, to which we are going to refer as \TernarySDP.
-For $\kC \approx 0.369\cdot \nC$, the solver presented in~\cite{SAC:BCDL19} requires $\bigO{2^{0.247\cdot n}}$ operations, up to a polynomial factor.
+When polynomial factors are conservatively ignored, the solver presented in~\cite{SAC:BCDL19} requires $2^{0.247\cdot n}$ operations for $\kC \approx 0.369\cdot \nC$, which implies uniqueness of the solution.
 In particular, the parameters $\nC = 579$ and $\kC = 213$ are shown to achieve NIST security category 1.